 Try All The Foods

 It’s no surprise that we are avid foodies, and Disney is a foodie wonderland.
 We wait for the menus for any festival to be released each season just to see what delicious things we can look forward to trying next!
-For details and menus as they are released check out the Disney Flower and Garden page.
+For details and menus as they are released check out our Flower and Garden Menu and Printable post, so you can start planning early.
 The best part about food at Flower and Garden that differs from the other festivals is that everything is fresh and garden derived.
 The dishes are crafted with ingredients you’d be able to find at your farmers market and its a great way to learn how to make new recipes that are actually good for you!
 Check out our favorite foods found at the festival.

 Bring The Kids

 Epcot may have its drinking around the world reputation but the Flower and Garden festival draws a different kind of crowd.
 There are so many reasons to bring the kids that you can take care in knowing that they will love it as much as you do.
 With rides like Mission: Space in Future World, and Frozen Ever After in Norway, you can be sure to find something more than just gardens to experience.
-There are also special games, and all the regular Epcot fun like Agent P’s World Showcase to keep the kids busy while you sample the fare.
+There are also special games, and all the regular Epcot fun found at Kidcot stops to keep the kids busy while you sample the fare.
 Be sure to read our tips if you’re bringing the kids to the Flower and Garden Festival.

 Play Spike the Bee’s Pollination Nation Game

 Another favorite thing Disney dreams up for each festival is a scavenger hunt game.
-This year they introduced an awesome scavenger hunt that actually connected Spike the Bee to the plants that bees use for pollination.
+In 2018 they introduced an awesome scavenger hunt that actually connected Spike the Bee to the plants that bees use for pollination.
+Every year since we get a new game and new prizes to look forward too.
 With the bee population nearing demise, we were thrilled they took to the opportunity to add a conservation game to the mix!
 If you visit the festival during Easter time they also do an Easter Egg hunt through the countries in the world showcase.